LeKaspo/spino-main/docs/robo_setup.md

 source spino_venv/bin/activate

 # Abhängigkeiten installieren
-pip install -r requirements.txt
+pip install -r requirements_robo.txt
 ```

-## To Startup and let the Spino drive:
+## To Startup and let the Spino drive

 Controller on Laptop side must be started first!

  SSH onto the spino, activate the venv (camera-venv), and execute the main.sh in this folder.